HannaMussa/zanzibartours/testing.md

 | As an admin user, I want to add, edit, or remove tour listings so that the website always displays up-to-date offerings to provide a good user experience.                                                                        | ![screenshot](assets/images/documentation/testing/user-stories/packages-code.png)           | The code provided enables administrators to add, edit, and remove tour listings, ensuring that the website remains up to date and provides users with accurate information.                                                                |
 | As an admin user, I should be able to oversee site performance, detect issues, and debug any problems for a good user experience. <br> <br> As an admin user, I should have correct indentation for easy readability and editing. | ![screenshot](assets/images/documentation/testing/user-stories/admin-indentation-debug.png) | he code follows proper indentation for readability, making it easier to detect and debug issues.                                                                                                                                           |

+<br>All user stories were fulfilled and successfully implemented on the website.
 </details>

 ## Testing Existing Features